forcedotcom/cli/releasenotes/sfdx/README.md

 ## 7.144.0 (March 31, 2022) [stable-rc]

+Before we describe the changes in this week's release candidate, here's an announcement for plug-in developers.
+We published new major versions of the core Salesforce CLI npm packages `@salesforce/command` and `@salesforce/core`.
+We're slowly migrating the core Salesforce CLI plug-ins to these new npm package versions.
+The migration is strictly under-the-covers and won’t have any public-facing changes.
+To stay current, consider migrating your plug-ins soon too.

+* [@salesforce/command](https://github.com/salesforcecli/command): Upgraded to version 5.
+Contains the `SfdxCommand` class, which is the base class that all Salesforce CLI commands extend to access useful CLI functionality.
+To be honest, there aren't many changes in this new version, we upgraded it mostly for bookkeeping purposes.

+* [@salesforce/core](https://github.com/forcedotcom/sfdx-core/tree/v3): Upgraded to version 3.
+Library that provides client-side management of Salesforce DX projects, org authentication, connections to Salesforce APIs, and other core functionality.
+We've made lots of changes in version 3, see [this page](https://github.com/forcedotcom/sfdx-core/blob/v3/MIGRATING_V2-V3.md) for details.
+Note: As of today, version 3 is still in its own v3 branch and not yet merged into main, although we plan to merge it soon.

+---

 These changes are in the Salesforce CLI release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * FIX: We fixed some under-the-hood bugs.